-The therapist/counselor you are seeing will be able to give you a clearer idea once they have developed a good understanding of what you require.
+The therapist/counselor you are seeing will be able to give you a better idea once they have developed a good understanding of what you require.
 This may take one or two sessions.

 What if I need to talk to my therapist between sessions?

 Due to time constraints, we are unable to meet or talk with clients outside of their scheduled session.
 However, if you contact us and let us know you need to be seen before your next scheduled session, we will do our best to accommodate seeing you for an earlier session.